 They ask this as a rhetorical question to imply that it is true.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "It is better for you to be priest for a tribe and a clan in Israel than for just the house of one man."
 (See: Rhetorical Question)